 "Today is another reminder of what's at stake when your NYPD officers come to work," Tisch said.
 "They never know what will be on the other side of that door, but whatever it is, they face it with an uncommon valor that defines this department."

-PBA President Patrick Hendry described the officer as “upbeat” in his hospital room on Monday morning.
+Police Benevolent Association president Patrick Hendry described Waris as "upbeat" in his hospital room on Monday morning.

 Waris was 19 when he took the test to become an NYPD officer, "a job he always wanted to do" and will continue doing, Hendry said.